Skip to Content

 The shape of the chapter

-1. Setup — install, register the plugin, write lint.config.ts.
+1. Setup: install and write lint.config.ts.
 Five minutes.

 If you only have five minutes: read Setup, copy the lint.config.ts starter from there, run ttsc fix once, and let the diagnostics tell you the rest.